J-CF-Leung/Study_Vault/Physics/Condensed matter physics/AQCMP.md

 - The _interacting many particle state_ can then still be labelled with occupations $\{n_{i}\}$
 - Any system _with_ this _one-to-one correspondence_ are then _normal Fermi liquids_

+- For normal Fermi liquids, one can also assume _all energies are continuous across the Fermi surface_
 ### Quasi-particles
 - From the _ground state_ of the _non-interacting_ system, one can _add_ a particle of momentum $\boldsymbol{p}$
 - This _corresponds_ to adding a _quasi-particle_ of momentum $\boldsymbol{p}$ to the _interacting_ system